jesperberth/automationclass/lab01/lab1.md

 We will use server __ansible__ to run the first part of the training

-Ansible is a Python based program, we will install python in a Python Virtuelenv, in which we can isolate the python version and modules from the system python.

 ## Prepare

 We will need the servers, __ansible, server1__ and __server3__ to be up and running - by default they are started after creation